 - You were emancipated from your parents at a young age

 - You were in foster care or a ward of the court

 Students may submit an appeal each year to exclude parent tax information from their scholarship application.
-If you submit an appeal, you still must include your parent information on the FAFSA.
+If you submit an appeal, you still must include your parent information on the FAFSA, unless you met an exception above.
 Appeals will not be considered if you do not include parent information on your FAFSA.

 Below is a list of situations for which you can appeal to exclude parent tax information:

 - An appeal was approved in a prior year and your financial situation is unchanged

 - Parent tax information has changed significantly since 2019, including changes due to COVID-19